 - occupation-specific data might inform pay decisions for groups such as marketing staff or accountants.

 Market pricing exercises may assume that comparable pay data exists that is easily obtainable and accurate.
 This is not always the case: some jobs are so specialised that few, or even no, external comparators exist and assumptions have to be made about ‘comparable’ job content, which may compromise data accuracy.

 Choosing a pay policy

 Because employees have varying skills, attributes and abilities, and employers themselves vary in terms of their cultures, performance and ability to pay, there is often a range of pay rates in the market, even for the same jobs.
-Therefore, all organisations have to decide where they want to position themselves in the labour market to achieve their business and staffing objectives.
+Therefore, HR has to help its organisation decide where it wants to position itself in the labour market to achieve its business and staffing objectives.

 For example, pay policies might be positioned to pay at the median level for the sector, occupation or locality.
-Others might use market data to feed into reference points in pay ranges, with rates for individual employees set according to factors such as performance.
-See our factsheet on performance-related pay for more information.
+Others might use market data to feed into reference points in pay ranges, with rates for individual employees set according to factors such as performance - see our performance-related pay factsheet for more.

 There's very little published information on organisations’ market pricing practices.
 In general, private sector companies tend to benchmark against their own industries, and against companies of similar size (internationally as necessary).
 They also often ‘age’ pay databases up to a common date by applying a multiplier based on annualised salary movements, although such approaches are not invariably accurate.
 Some companies match generic jobs to a management consultancy database.

 For the purposes of job pricing, there are four main sources of pay data:

 Published data from pay surveys and similar organisations can give some indication of going rates.
 The degree to which this data is useful is limited because of problems in comparing like with like, but they can help with periodic reality checks on levels and movements, and are particularly valuable sources of data on specific occupations or localities.